ssulca/ddosdn/README.md

  * [OpenVSwitch](https://www.openvswitch.org/) v2.9+
  * [Containernet](https://github.com/containernet/containernet)

- For OS based in debian use [this](https://github.com/containernet/containernet) and based in arch ContainerNet use [this](https://aur.archlinux.org/packages/containernet-git/)
+ For OS based on debian use [this](https://github.com/containernet/containernet) and based in arch ContainerNet use [this](https://aur.archlinux.org/packages/containernet-git/)